Blizzard Sport

 Blizzard is an Austrian sports equipment company, based in Mittersill, Salzburg, Austria.
-Blizzard is currently a division of the italian Tecnica Group S.p.A. and is specialized in the manufacturing of alpine skiing equipment, more specifically skis and accessories (backpacks, ski bags).
+Blizzard is currently a division of the Italian Tecnica Group S.p.A. and is specialized in the manufacturing of alpine skiing equipment, including skis and accessories such as backpacks and ski bags.

 History

-Blizzard was established in 1945 by Anton Arnsteiner ("der Toni"), as he returned home from the second world war, in the family joinery workshop, and started producing skis besides wooden furniture.
+Blizzard was established in 1945 by Anton Arnsteiner (1925–2013, "der Toni"), as he returned home from the Second World War, and started producing skis besides wooden furniture in the family joinery workshop.

 The "Blizzard" brand was registered in 1953.
 In 1954, Blizzard became the first manufacturer to mass-produce polyethylene ski bases.
-Blizzard's first expansion occurred in 1957 as well as the introduction of metal and fiberglass as new materials.
+Blizzard's first expansion occurred in 1957, coinciding with the introduction of metal and fiberglass as new materials.

 1963 saw a great part of the factory burned down.

-In 1970, as production reached 500,000 skis per year, company name was changed from "Blizzard Skifabrik Anton Arnsteiner" to "Blizzard GmbH".
+In 1970, as production reached 500,000 skis per year, the company name was changed from "Blizzard Skifabrik Anton Arnsteiner" to "Blizzard GmbH".
 In 1976 a second production site was opened near Munich.

 In 1980 Blizzard introduced the "Thermoski", after 6 years of development.
-In 1996 Blizzard introduced its first Carving ski, but it also applied for insolvency and was bought up by US company SCOTT Sports.
+In 1996 Blizzard introduced its first carving ski, but it also applied for insolvency and was bought up by US company Scott Sports.

 It was sold to Karl Hofstätter (33.3%) and Anton Stöckl (66.6%) in 2005, who sold it to the Tecnica Group in 2006 and 2007, respectively.

 Sales of Blizzard skis are now completely integrated in the sale organization of Tecnica Group.